CMagistrado/monitor/README.md

 $ python combine.py ../template/sigs.rst-full > ../sigs.rst 2>error
 ```

-Any API calls not found will be printed in "error"
+Any API calls not found in sigs.rst-full will be printed in "error"
 Note that the "error" file already exists.
 This is the output
 from the most recent run of combine.py and is kept for historic
 purposes.

+Combine.py searches through all \*.txt files within the modeling folder.
+Each txt file contains a list of names of API calls we wish to hook.
+This is easier to use than before, as you can automatically add new
+hooked API calls by name, rather than adding them (their signatures)
+manually by hand.

 Then recompile monitor.